mongodb/specifications/source/auth/auth.rst

 - ``version``: The callback API version number.
 The version number is used to communicate callback API changes that are not breaking but that users may want to know about and review their implementation.
-Drivers MUST pass ``1`` for the current callback API version number.
+Drivers MUST pass ``1`` for the initial callback API version number and increment the version number anytime the API changes.
+Note that this may eventually lead to some drivers having different callback version numbers.

   For example, users may add the following check in their callback: